lauraspberry/sleep-program/README.md

 # sleep-program

-goal: create a simple to do web app with Python, SQL, and Flask
+goal: create a web application with Python, SQL, and Flask

 this application would be used for all aspects of sleep -- for you to jot down late night ideas, document dreams, or just keep track of how well you slept.